Easy Stroganoff Meatballs Over Buttered Noodles for a Family Dinner

 Do I have to use mushrooms?

 No, but the dish will lose some of its classic stroganoff character without them.
-If you need to omit them, consider adding a little extra onion and a touch more Worcestershire for depth.
+If you need to omit mushrooms, use a little extra onion and Worcestershire for depth.

 What makes this an easy weeknight recipe?

-The steps are direct, the ingredients are common, and the cooking time is moderate.
-Once the meatballs are shaped, the rest of the dish comes together in one skillet while the noodles boil.
-That makes it realistic for a weeknight, even without much advance planning.
+The steps are simple, the ingredients are common, and the cooking time is manageable.
+Once the meatballs are shaped, the sauce comes together in one skillet while the noodles boil separately.
+That makes it realistic for a busy evening.

 Conclusion